Laura190/FluctuatingIntensities/ReadMe.md

 # FluctuatingIntensities
-Investigate the fluctuation of intensities of subresolution pixels from cell imaging (SR)
+Investigate the fluctuation of intensities of subresolution pixels from cell imaging at 80fps

 ## Files:
 FluctuatingIntensities_TestingAndValidation.ipynb